 - Need for dedicated personnel within the LGA: There should be at least one dedicated person deployed in the LGA, who should be the primary contact point between the PPP and central Project management support teams.
-This person would be responsible for steering the Project from the LGAs side and look into the overall progress and monitoring of the Project with respect to timelines. - Support from central government to fund hiring of transaction advisors: City Council of Dodoma has current surplus of TZS 12.9 billion as per the income statements of 2018, and the surplus was TZS 0.05 billion in 2017.
-Additionally the average surplus in the last four years is around 4.6% of the total revenue.
-The project cost over a period of 15 years is TZS 38.8 billion.
-CCD will not be able to contract transaction advisors on a full-time basis with respect to the Project.
+This person would be responsible for steering the Project from the LGAs side and look into the overall progress and monitoring of the Project with respect to timelines. - Support from central government to fund hiring of transaction advisors: The LGA has a current surplus of TZS 1.7 billion but had a surplus of TZS 0.4 billion and TZS 0.3 billion in 2017 and 16 respectively.
+MMMC will not be able to contract transaction advisors on a full-time basis with respect to the Project.
 Thus, it should estimate the overall budget depending on the amount of work and time required for the transaction advisor and put in a requisition of funds to the central government.